persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - check that the distribution of x_3 is Weibull now
       - unselect x_3

-  - Copula inference : copulaInference item
+  - Copula inference: copulaInference item

     .. image:: /developer_manual/validation/copula_inference_wizard.png
         :align: center

     - right click on the item 'copulaInference' and choose 'Modify'.
-Check the wizard behavior :
+Check the wizard behavior:

       - check all / uncheck all + left/right arrow buttons
       - no wheel event on Add button
       - choose item 'All' in the list of Add button => add all copulas in the list
-      - remove items in the copulas table : use ctrl key (to select items one by one), use shift key (to select adjacent items)
+      - remove items in the copulas table: use ctrl key (to select items one by one), use shift key (to select adjacent items)
       - add/remove groups with the arrows
-      - if there are at least 3 variables in a group : only the Normal copula is proposed
+      - if there are at least 3 variables in a group: only the Normal copula is proposed
       - select a variable + empty the copulas list + click on Finish

         - error message 'At least one copula etc.'